onflow/cadence-tools/CONTRIBUTING.md

-# Contributing to Cadence-lint
+# Contributing to Cadence Tools

-The following is a set of guidelines for contributing to Cadence-lint.
+The following is a set of guidelines for contributing to Cadence Tools.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.